acumos/acumos-r-client/docs/onboarding-r-guide.rst

 =============
 Before you begin:

-#) You must have the following packages installed in your system : protobuf-compiler, protobuf-c-compiler, libprotobuf-c-dev, libprotobuf-dev,libprotoc-dev
+#) You must have the following packages installed in your system : protobuf-compiler,protobuf-c-compiler, libprotobuf-c-dev, libprotobuf-dev,libprotoc-dev

 #) You must have an Acumos account